-Stored in the encoder EEPROM, this information is used to check integrity of decryption operation in the decoder.
+Stored in the encoder EEPROM, this information can be used to check integrity of decryption operation by a decoder.
 If known information is inserted into the transmitted string before encryption, the same information can be used at the decoder to check whether the information has been decrypted correctly.
 In the Microchip HCS encoders, up to 12 bits (including overflow bits) are available.

-Synchronization Countes
+Synchronization Counters

 The transmitted word contains a 16-bit synchronization counter.
-The synchronization information is used at the decoder to determine whether a transmission is valid, or a repetition of a previous transmission.
+The synchronization information is used at the decoder to determine whether a transmission is valid or is a repetition of a previous transmission.
 Previous codes are rejected to safeguard against code grabbers.
-The HCS300/301 encoder transmits two overflow bits which may be used to extend the range of the synchronization counter from 65,536 to 196,608 button operations.
+The HCS300 and HCS301 encoders transmit two overflow bits which may be used to extend the range of the synchronization counter from 65,536 to 196,608 button operations.
+The HCS360 and HCS361 encoders transmit one overflow bit which can be used to extend the range of the synchronization counter from 65,536 to 131,071 button operations.

-Fixed Code
+Unencrypted Code